-If you got your hermit crabs in the United States, they need saltwater.
-They’ll have been captured from the beach, especially if bought from a seafront gift shop.
+If you bought your hermit crabs in the United States, they need saltwater.

 Hermit crabs denied saltwater grow distressed.
 They may initially struggle to adapt to life in captivity anyway, but the absence of saltwater will compound this anxiety.
 Remember, hermit crabs rely upon saltwater to stimulate their senses.

 It’ll also prevent hermit crabs from mating.
-This isn’t a significant problem as captive hermit crabs rarely mate anyway.
+This isn’t a significant problem because captive hermit crabs rarely mate anyway.
 So, no access to saltwater reduces the chance of this to zero.

 More importantly, hermit crabs without saltwater will be unable to molt.
 Saltwater moistens the interior of a shell, which encourages hermit crabs to burrow under the substrate and molt.
 If hermit crabs don’t molt, they grow too large for their exoskeleton and shell, so some become trapped in their shell.